Why Proov is the Future of Fertility

 However, there are some challenges when charting BBT that had me wish for a way to measure progesterone directly, without having to access it through a proxy sign.
-Fortunately, Proov has now developed a simple and inexpensive urine test strip that does measure progesterone, the only hormone that can confirm that ovulation has occurred.
-Proov's strips are also calibrated to detect if the amount of progesterone in a woman’s system is high enough to sustain a healthy pregnancy, as many pregnancy losses are caused by low levels of this important hormone.
+Fortunately, Proov has now developed a simple and inexpensive urine test strip that measures PdG, a metabolite of progesterone, which is the only hormone that can confirm that ovulation has occurred.

 - Did I ovulate?
 Confirming that ovulation has happened is a key piece of the fertility puzzle.
 If a woman isn't ovulating naturally she has a low chance of getting pregnant without intervention.

 This is high-level, high-grade information that would usually be obtained through an expensive blood test done in a laboratory.
 Besides the expense of a laboratory blood test, the invasiveness and inconvenience make it very difficult to test multiple days in a row.
-Testing for multiple days can be important, as progesterone is not a hormone that peaks and falls quickly; it needs to go up and remain elevated for an extended period of time to support conception.
+Testing for multiple days can be important, as progesterone is not a hormone that peaks and falls quickly; it needs to go up and remain elevated for an extended period of time to confirm healthy ovulation.

 The other types of fertility test strips on the market (LH strips, and pregnancy tests) don't provide these important pieces of information.
 LH strips tell a woman that she may ovulate in the next 24-48 hours, but can not confirm if or when ovulation actually takes place.
 Pregnancy tests can confirm if a woman is pregnant, but they can not tell her if she has enough progesterone to sustain the pregnancy without treatment.